Two MA Fine Art Digital students were shortlisted, Janet Waring Rago and Betty Leung.

 Huge congratulations to both Betty and Janet.

-Despite this and other great successes of this course, sadly the powers that be have decided to close MA Fine Art Digital.
-Uniquely this course is delivered in both a traditional studio setting and online with students living anywhere in the world.
+Despite this and other great successes of this course, sadly the powers that be have decided to close MA Fine Art Digital at Camberwell College of Arts.
+(May 2020 update) After some long and very exciting discussions the great news is that the course is now moving to Central Saint Martins!
+Uniquely this course is delivered online with students living anywhere in the world.
 This is the longest running online course at the University of the Arts London having started in 2004, that’s before youtube even existed!

 February 2018 – start of the latest Low Residency intensive 10 days.